 PCOS is a hormonal disorder common among females of reproductive age affecting nearly five million females in the United States and approximately 115 million females worldwide.
 PCOS is characterized by elevated levels of androgens, cysts in the ovaries, and irregular periods.
 Females with PCOS present with additional symptoms, including hirsutism, alopecia, acne, infertility, weight gain, fatigue, depression and mood changes.
 The underlying causes of PCOS are unknown.
 However, excess insulin secretion and low-grade inflammation, which stimulate the polycystic ovaries, have been linked to androgen excess.
 The source of this androgen excess may be ovarian, adrenal, both adrenal and ovarian, or from other sources.
 Adrenal androgen excess in PCOS appears to occur independently of ovarian androgen excess, suggesting it may represent an intrinsic, and possible primary source of abnormal synthesis of androgens.
 Adrenal androgen excess in PCOS does not result from enzymatic deficiencies, rather it represents an altered adrenal responsivity to ACTH.
-We believe that, in women whose PCOS is caused by elevated adrenal androgens, representing approximately 3-5% of females with PCOS (estimated to be 150,000 to 200,000 patients in the United States), tildacerfont may provide a therapeutic option to treat the underlying cause of disease through reduction of ACTH and overall ACTH hyperresponsiveness in this population.
-We plan to file an IND to study tildacerfont in this patient population in the first half of 2021 and are planning to pursue orphan drug designation in this patient population.
-By leveraging our existing Phase 1 program, which includes safety, tolerability, and pharmacokinetics of tildacerfont, subject to the clearance of our planned IND, we believe we will be able to initiate a Phase 2 proof-of-concept clinical trial in the second half of 2021.
+We believe that, in women whose PCOS is caused by elevated adrenal androgens, tildacerfont may provide a therapeutic option to treat the underlying cause of disease through reductions of ACTH.
+We may pursue orphan drug designation in this patient population.
+By leveraging our existing Phase 1 program, which includes safety, tolerability, and pharmacokinetics of tildacerfont, we have initiated a Phase 2 proof-of-concept clinical trial.
+The Phase 2 proof-of-concept clinical trial is a randomized, placebo-controlled dose escalation study which will evaluate the safety and efficacy of tildacerfont titrated to 200 mg QD compared to placebo over 12 weeks of treatment in subjects with PCOS and elevated adrenal androgens as measured by DHEAS levels at baseline.
+We anticipate topline results from the Phase 2 proof-of-concept clinical trial by the first half of 2023.